junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The shape forms into the boy in the dark space.

 The boy opens his eyes.
-Light shines dazzling bright around him like he's a deity from the fairy tales.
+Light shines dazzlingly bright around him like he's a deity from the fairy tales.

 *Anakin.* Obi-Wan calls to him through the Force.
-Joy and pride fills his heart so full that he thinks he might be floating.
+Joy and pride fill his heart so full that he thinks he might be floating.

 *Obi-Wan?* The light shifts slightly as the sound comes through, the shape breaks as his attention sways, but just a short moment later, Anakin keeps himself in focus again.

-*You did it.* Obi-Wan praise him generously. *I've never seen anyone master it faster than you do.*
+*You did it.* Obi-Wan praises him generously. *I've never seen anyone master it faster than you do.*

-It's then that Obi-Wan feels the palm touches his chest, physically and mentally, pressing right over his heart.
+It's then that Obi-Wan feels the palm touch his chest, physically and mentally, pressing right over his heart.
 His heartbeat picks up temporarily just from the touch, his mind's eyes blur for a second when he's distracted.
 But Obi-Wan demands his attention back, to the sensation itself, to the existence itself, to the world and life itself.

 The skin on the boy's hand is colder than his, leaving a chilly sensation seeping through the ribcage, deeper inside.
-The light sparks in the spiritual realm, however, is so much more heated, so much more electrical.
+The light sparks in the spiritual realm, however, are so much more heated, so much more electrical.
 Anakin's light reaches out to Obi-Wan, mingles with the light that was his own but now disturbed.
-For a time, they can't tell apart whose is whose, it's as if their mind are also melting as one, resonating like a same tune.
+For a time, they can't tell apart whose is whose, it's as if their mind are also melting as one, resonating like the same tune.

 Anakin is searching his memory and thought, Obi-Wan realizes.
-It's similar to mind trick, inserting a thought into a weak-minded, but this is so much more intense.
-When he invites Anakin to try it, he doesn't really think the boy is able to have a grasp of it in the first try.
+It's similar to the Jedi mind trick, inserting a thought into a weak-minded, but this is so much more intense.
+When he invites Anakin to try it, he doesn't really think the boy is able to have a grasp of it on the first try.
 He certainly underestimated his talent and power.

-Anakin scrummages his thought like searching for a book in a library.
+Anakin scrummages his thoughts like searching for a book in a library.
 There is no privacy here, but luckily, Obi-Wan considers himself an open book to read.
-He already admitted all the worst things he's done -- he witnessed his master's death, he murdered a Sith -- he's been completely frank with Anakin all these times, so, yes, Anakin can poke all he wants and he'll find exactly what he's told.
+He already admitted all the worst things he's done -- he witnessed his master's death, he murdered a Sith, his doubts, his hesitations -- he's been completely frank with Anakin all these times, so, yes, Anakin can poke all he wants and he'll find exactly what he's told.

 Obi-Wan counts his breath and his heartbeat, going back to a calm meditating state, waiting for Anakin to finish.